MicrosoftDocs/learn-scaffolding/content-templates/intro-to/2-what-is-it.md

         "What is <concept>?"

     Pattern:
-        1. H2 heading
+        1. H2 heading.
-        2. Lead sentence that gives a definition "<concept> is..." (ensure this is a definition, do not give use cases like "<concept> lets you...")
+        2. Lead sentence that gives a definition "<concept> is..." (ensure this is a definition, do not give use cases like "<concept> lets you...").
-        3. Additional text as needed (typically 1-3 paragraphs total, integrate the lead sentence into the first paragraph)
+        3. Additional text as needed (typically 1-3 paragraphs total, integrate the lead sentence into the first paragraph).
-        4. Visual like an image, table, blockquote, code sample, or list (image preferred)
+        4. Visual like an image, table, blockquote, code sample, or list (image preferred).

     Example:
-        (Note: the product "Azure Logic Apps" implements business processes in the cloud; therefore, "business process" is a background concept.)
+        (Note: the product "Logic Apps" implements business processes in the cloud; therefore, "business process" is a background concept.)
         Heading: "What is a business process?
         Lead sentence: "A business process or _workflow_ is a sequence of tasks that produce a specific outcome.
 The result might be a decision, some data, or a notification...."
 -->